packagist/private-packagist-docs/docs/conductor/getting-started.md

 # Getting started with Conductor
 ##

-Conductor will group and schedule automated Dependency Updates on your own Continuous Integration platform.
+Conductor will group and schedule automated dependency updates on your own Continuous Integration platform.
 If the update succeeds, Conductor sends you a pull request to your code hosting platform (GitHub, GitLab, Bitbucket) with the changed composer.lock file and, if necessary, other files modified by Composer plugins or scripts.

 To use Conductor: